 You will need a 2.1 in a medical or life science degree such as biochemistry, genetics, molecular biology, biotechnology, physiology, medicine or biomedical science.
 It is essential to have studied genetics on your degree and a relevant postgraduate qualification can be beneficial.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.

 Research work, hospital laboratory placements and experience gained using relevant scientific and analytical techniques can be particularly helpful.